Right Arrow

 Amputations, lacerations, costly workers’ comp claims, trauma

-Cameras monitor machine zones, flag improper use or missing guards, and trigger alerts for unauthorized access
+Cameras monitor machine zones and can trigger alerts for unauthorized access to help enforce safety protocols

 Laboratory Accidents